Herat: Pearl of Khorasan

 Timur took Herat in 1380 and he brought the Kartid dynasty to an end a few years later.
-The city reached its greatest glory under the Timurid princes, especially Sultan Husayn Bayqara who ruled Herat from 1469 until May 4, 1506.
+The city reached its greatest glory under the Timurid princes, especially Sultan Husayn Bayqara who ruled Herat from 1469 until 4 May 1506.
 His chief minister, the poet and author in Persian and Turkish, Mir Ali-Shir Nava'i was a great builder and patron of the arts.
 Under the Timurids, Herat assumed the role of the main capital of an empire that extended in the West as far as central Persia.
 As the capital of the Timurid empire, it boasted many fine religious buildings and was famous for its sumptuous court life and musical performance and its tradition of miniature paintings.
 On the whole, the period was one of relative stability, prosperity, and development of economy and cultural activities.
 It began with the nomination of Shahrokh, the youngest son of Timur, as governor of Herat in 1397.
 The reign of Shahrokh in Herat was marked by intense royal patronage, building activities, and the promotion of manufacturing and trade, especially through the restoration and enlargement of the Herat's bāzār.
 The present Musallah Complex, and many buildings such as the madrasa of Gawhar Shad, Ali Shir mahāl, many gardens, and others, date from this time.
 The village of Gazar Gah, over two km northeast of Herat, contained a shrine that was enlarged and embellished under the Timurids.
 The tomb of the poet and mystic Khwājah Abdullāh Ansārī (d.
 1088), was first rebuilt by Shahrokh about 1425, and other famous men were buried in the shrine area.

 In the summer of 1458, the Qara Qoyunlu under Jahan Shah advanced as far as Herat, but had to turn back soon because of a revolt by his son Hasan Ali and also because Abu Said's march on Tabriz.

 In 1507, Herat was occupied by the Uzbeks but after much fighting the city was taken by Shah Isma'il, the founder of the Safavid dynasty, in 1510 and the Shamlu Qizilbash assumed the governorship of the area.
 Under the Safavids, Herat was again relegated to the position of a provincial capital, albeit one of particular importance.
 At the death of Shah Isma'il the Uzbeks again took Herat and held it until Shah Tahmasp retook it in 1528.
-The Persian king, Abbas was born in Herat, and in Safavid texts, Herat is referred to as a'zam-i bilād-i īrān, meaning "the greatest of the cities of Iran".
-In the 16th century, all future Safavid rulers, from Tahmasp I to Abbas I, were governors of Herat in their youth.
+The Persian king, Shah Abbas the Great was born in Herat, and in Safavid texts, Herat is referred to as a'zam-i bilād-i īrān, meaning "the greatest of the cities of Iran".
+In the 16th century, all future Safavid Persian rulers, from Tahmasp I to Abbas I, were governors of Herat in their youth.